 Wife’s testimony that she spent “a couple of days” organizing and helping conduct an auction of property that husband owned prior to the marriage was insufficient as a matter of law for purposes of proving significant contributions to an increase in the value of the property during the marriage.
 However, wife’s testimony that husband filed a site plan on the property during the marriage, which, according to expert testimony, increased the value of the property three-fold, was sufficient to demonstrate that husband’s significant personal efforts during the marriage resulted in an increase in the value of the property, and thus, an increase in the marital component of that value.

-Trial court did not err in finding that husband rebutted the presumption that real estate he acquired during the marriage was separate property, based on husband’s testimony that the funds used to purchase the property came from a liquidation and refinance of properties that wife did not contend were husband’s separate property.
+Trial court did not err in finding that husband rebutted the presumption that real estate he acquired during the marriage was marital property, based on husband’s testimony that the funds used to purchase the property came from a liquidation and refinance of properties that wife did not contest were husband’s separate property.
 Husband testified that the money he received from the liquidation and refinance were never placed in a joint account nor were they commingled with marital property.
-Despite wife’s argument that husband failed to produce any bank statements, checks, or deposit slips tracing the funds from their purported source to the purported destination, the trial judge did not abuse his discretion in determining that husband’s testimony was more credible than wife’s.
+Despite wife’s argument that husband failed to produce any bank statements, checks, or deposit slips tracing the funds from their purported source to the purported destination, the trial judge did not abuse his discretion in resolving the conflict in the evidence in husband's favor.